rbaron/b-parasite/flashing/pyocd/README.md

 (Based on the discussion in issue #67)

-The instructions will probably differ alot depending on your debugging probe and hardware setup.
+The instructions will probably differ slightly depending on your debugging probe and hardware setup.

 The setup is fairly straightforward and documented in the `pyocd` [docs](https://pyocd.io/).